Rules and Regulations

 the rules and regulations governing the fight and this is to be done in the dressing room, prior to the fight itself.

-8. Three verbal orders are recognized:
+8. Three verbal orders are recognised:

 – Yud (STOP) when ordering the boxers to stop fighting.